Practical Bayes-Optimal Membership Inference Attacks: Additional Experiments

 \section{Additional Experiments}

 In this appendix, we present additional experiments and results.
-In Section~\ref{app:ROCcurves}, we include ROC curves in the low FPR regime for some other dataset-target model combinations not presented in Table~\ref{tab:MIAGNN}.
 Further results for the mismatched adversary setting are presented in Section~\ref{app:mismatched-adv}.
-We compare our different sampling strategies for \textsc{G-BASE} in Section~\ref{app:comparison-sampling-strategies}.
-Finally, in Section~\ref{app:experiments_iid}, we present further results on the CIFAR-10 and CIFAR-100 datasets, which are widely adopted benchmarks for MIAs on i.i.d. data.
+We compare our different sampling strategies for G-BASE in Section~\ref{app:comparison-sampling-strategies}.
+Wall-clock time for membership inference across different attacks is reported in Section~\ref{app:wall-clock-time}.
+In Section~\ref{app:experiments_iid}, we present further results on the CIFAR-10 and CIFAR-100 datasets, which are widely adopted benchmarks for MIAs on i.i.d. data.
+Finally, In Section~\ref{app:ROCcurves}, we include ROC curves in the low FPR regime for some other dataset-target model combinations not presented in Table~\ref{tab:MIAGNN}.